 The first steps in a Data Release Production characterize the properties of individual exposures, by iterating between pixel-level processing of individual visits ("ImChar", or "Image Characterization" steps) and joint fitting of all catalogs overlapping a tract ("JointCal", or "Joint Calibration" steps).
-All ImChar steps involve fitting the PSF model and measuring Sources (gradually improving these as we iterate), while JointCal steps fit for new astrometric (WCS7) and photometric solutions while building new reference catalogs for the ImChar steps.
+All ImChar steps involve fitting the PSF model and measuring Sources (gradually improving these as we iterate), while JointCal steps fit for new astrometric (WCS10) and photometric solutions while building new reference catalogs for the ImChar steps.
 Iteration is necessary for a few reasons:

-- The PSF and WCS must have a consistent definition of object centroids.
-Celestial positions from a reference catalog are transformed via the WCS to set the positions of stars used to build the PSF model, but the PSF model is then used to measure debiased centroids that feed the WCS fitting. - The later stages of photometric calibration and PSF modeling require secure star selection and colors to infer their SEDs.
-Magnitude and morphological measurements from ImChar stages that supersede those in the reference catalogs are aggregated and used to update it in the subsequent JointCal stage, allowing these colors and classifications to be used for PSF modeling in the following ImChar stage.
+The PSF and WCS must have a consistent definition of object centroids.
+Celestial positions from a reference catalog are transformed via the WCS to set the positions of stars used to build the PSF model, but the PSF model is then used to measure debiased centroids that feed the WCS fitting.

-7This is not limited to FITS standard transformations; see Section 9.11.
+10This is not limited to FITS standard transformations; see Section 9.11.